Dazzlecube/Stories-Untold/content/posts/analogvsdigital.md

 The difference between analog and digital also ties back to a discussion by Freeman Dyson on the nature of life.
 Dyson argued that, under very general conditions, analog life has a better chance of surviving than digital life.
 Perhaps this implies that some very exotic forms of life like the Black Cloud, which use an analog form of information processing, will prevail when the time comes?

 **Further reading**
-- M. B. Pour-El and I. Richards, “A computable ordinary differential equation which possesses no computable solution“.
+- M. B. Pour-El and I. Richards, *“A computable ordinary differential equation which possesses no computable solution“*.
 Annals of Mathematical Logic 17, 61 (1979).
-- M. B. Pour-El and I. Richards, “The wave equation with computable initial data such that its unique solution is not computable“.
+- M. B. Pour-El and I. Richards, *“The wave equation with computable initial data such that its unique solution is not computable“*.
 Advances in Mathematics 39, 215 (1981).
-- M. B. Pour-El and I. Richards, “Computability in analysis and physics”.
+- M. B. Pour-El and I. Richards, *“Computability in analysis and physics”*.
 Springer Verlag (1989).

 [^1]: What do we mean by computability?
 Roughly speaking, an object is computable if it can be constructed to within any desired precision by a finite, terminating algorithm.
-For example, a real number $x$ is computable if it is the effective limit of a computable sequence of rationals $r_n$, i.e. there is a recursive function $e(n)$ such that $k \geq e(n)$ implies $|x-rk | \leq 10^{-n} $.
+For example, a real number $x$ is computable if it is the effective limit of a computable sequence of rationals $r_n$, i.e. there is a recursive function $e(n)$ such that $k \geq e(n)$ implies $|x-r_k| \leq 10^{-n} $.
 Thus the number $\pi$ is computable, since there exist finite recipes for computing it.
 When more precision is desired the computation may take longer, but the recipe itself does not change.
 Computable functions are defined similarly.